Henry Hudson: Expedition of 1610–1611

 On 25 June, the explorers reached what is now the Hudson Strait at the northern tip of Labrador.
 Following the southern coast of the strait on 2 August, the ship entered Hudson Bay.
 Excitement was very high due to the expectation that the ship had finally found the Northwest Passage through the continent.
 Hudson spent the following months mapping and exploring its eastern shores, but he and his crew did not find a passage to Asia.
-In November, however, the ship became trapped in the ice in James Bay, and the crew moved ashore for the winter.
+In November, the ship became trapped in the ice in James Bay, and the crew moved ashore for the winter.

 Mutiny

 When the ice cleared in the spring of 1611, Hudson planned to use his Discovery to further explore Hudson Bay with the continuing goal of discovering the Passage; however, most of the members of his crew ardently desired to return home.
 Matters came to a head and much of the crew mutinied in June.
 Descriptions of the successful mutiny are one-sided, because the only survivors who could tell their story were the mutineers and those who went along with the mutiny.

 In the latter class was ship's navigator, Abacuk Pricket, a survivor who kept a journal that was to become one of the sources for the narrative of the mutiny.
 According to Pricket, the leaders of the mutiny were Henry Greene and Robert Juet.
 The latter, a navigator, had accompanied Hudson on the 1609 expedition, and his account is said to be "the best contemporary record of the voyage".
 Pricket's narrative tells how the mutineers set Hudson, his teenage son John, and seven crewmen—men who were either sick and infirm or loyal to Hudson—adrift from the Discovery in a small shallop, an open boat, effectively marooning them in Hudson Bay.
 The Pricket journal reports that the mutineers provided the castaways with clothing, powder and shot, some pikes, an iron pot, some food, and other miscellaneous items.